Residential Life Student Leadership Selection

 Career Services offers plenty of workshops and appointments for resume preparation.
 There are also plenty of resources on the internet.
 Use your favorite search engine to peruse styles for formatting and information to include.

-Questions about Group Process
+Group Process Interviews

-What is RA Group Process?
+What is Group Process?